sylvainhalle/Azrael/Source/Buffy/Readme.md

 ### Custom schemas

 One can also write custom schemas for arbitrary objects.
+It suffices to define a class that implements the `Schema` interface (i.e. methods `print` and `read`).
+This is typically done as a static inner class to the class to be serialized.

 ```java
 class C {